Lifeindeath/MovieInfos/README.md

   * Load article template
   * Fill HTML template with info present in dictionary created from filmup
   * Must do better formatting of plot

+22/9:
+  * Added some templates
+  * More textareas to fill at the same time